run2bizdocs/documentation/en-us/docs/run2biz-platform/processes/event/configuration/register-inventory-manager.md

 title: Register Inventory manager
-Description: Register and maintain the managers who will be responsible for the occurrences of events captured from CITSmart Inventory.
+Description: Register and maintain the managers who will be responsible for the occurrences of events captured from 4biz Inventory.
 # Register Inventory manager

-The purpose of this functionality is to register and maintain the managers who will be responsible for the occurrences of events captured from CITSmart Inventory.
+The purpose of this functionality is to register and maintain the managers who will be responsible for the occurrences of events captured from 4biz Inventory.
 It allows the user to indicate how much time the Manager will be processed, what configuration items it will manage, the checks that will be applied and the actions to be taken automatically.